Wen Chen, Ph.D.

 Branch Chief and Program Director, Basic and Mechanistic Research in Complementary and Integrative Health Branch

 Division of Extramural Research

-Dr. Chen earned a doctor of philosophy in biological chemistry and molecular pharmacology from Harvard University.
+Dr. Chen holds a Ph.D. in biological chemistry and molecular pharmacology from Harvard University.
 Under the tutelage of Dr. Michael E. Greenberg at Harvard Medical School, she studied the epigenetic regulation of activity-dependent expression of brain-derived neurotrophic factor (BDNF).
-She also earned a master's degree in medical sciences as part of the Harvard-Markey Medical Scientist training program at Harvard Medical School.
-Dr. Chen did her postdoctoral training in proteomics at Massachusetts Institute of Technology (MIT).
+She also earned a master’s degree in medical sciences as part of the Harvard-Markey Medical Scientist training program at Harvard Medical School.
+Dr. Chen did her postdoctoral training in proteomics at Massachusetts Institute of Technology.
 Prior to joining NCCIH, Dr. Chen worked as a scientific editor at NEURON, a program coordinator at the National Institute of Mental Health, and a program director at the National Institute on Aging, overseeing the research portfolio on sensory and motor disorders of aging.